nobrefelipe/flutter_ui_toolkit/README.md

 ## `UITextField`

-This class renders a input text field.
+This widget renders a input text field.

 There are two kind of text fields you can choose from: